thejpster/website/content/blog/blog-2023-08-28/index.md

 8" and 5.25" disks usually have 35 or 40 tracks, with the head stepping at 48 tracks per inch (tpi).
 Some later mechanisms could step at 100 tpi, typically resulting in 77 tracks, whilst some others moved at 96 tpi for up to 80 tracks.
 Annoyingly the 100 tpi and 96 tpi systems were sort-of compatible on the outer (lower numbered) tracks, but became less reliable as you moved towards the centre of the floppy disk and the track and head moved out of alignment.

-3" disks were 40-track or 80-track, and 3.5" disks always have 80 tracks (or perhaps slightly more if you wanted to push the mechanism and the media)
+3" drives were 40-track or 80-track.
+3.5" drives were almost all 80-track (or perhaps slightly more if you wanted to push the mechanism and the media) but there were some very early 40-track units from Epson, like the [PF10].

 Moving the head back to Track 0 usually triggers some kind of sensor so the Disk Drive Controller knows that it has reached the edge of the disk and doesn't accidentally move the head too far and off the edge of the biscuit.
 Cheaper drives, like those famously designed for the Commodore 64 and Apple II drives, skipped this sensor and replaced it with a hard stop that prevented the head moving to far.
 If the disk drive controller wanted to ensure the head was at Track Zero, it would step the head backwards at least as many times as there were tracks on disk, causing a distinctive *rat-tat-tat-tat-tat* noise as the head banged against the stop.